 Fire suffers, moreover, from a series of assumptions that do not apply so easily to other types of degradation: 1.
 Assuming a non-human nature of the fires (deforestation fire vs wildfires), which in tropical areas contrasts with multiple citations referring to the 90% human causality of fires (Cochrane et al., 1999; Roman-Cuesta et al., 2003; Alencar et al., 2006; Van der Werf et al., 2010).
-2. Assuming force-majeure conditions that lead to non-controllable fires due to extreme climate conditions, which frequently results in incomplete assessment and reporting of emissions.
-This assumption contrasts with research on how human activities have seriously increased fire risk and spread in the tropics (Uhl and Kauffman, 1990; Laurance and Williamson, 2001; Roman-Cuesta et al., 2003; Hooijer et al., 2010), and clearly expose how most of the fires in the humid tropics would not occur in the absence of human influences over the landscape (Roman-Cuesta et al., 2003).
-3. Assuming carbon neutrality and full biomass recovery after fire in standing forests.
-This is a generous assumption that contrasts with numerous studies on tropical forest die-back following fire events in non-fire adapted humid tropical forests (Cochrane et al., 1999; Barlow et al., 2008; Roman-Cuesta et al., 2011; Brando et al., 2012; Oliveras et al., 2013; Balch et al., 2015).
-All these phenomena casts doubts on the robustness of these assumptions and call for a much more comprehensive inclusion of fire emissions into forest degradation budgets.
+2.Assuming force-majeure conditions that lead to non-controllable fires due to extreme climate conditions, which frequently results in incomplete assessment and reporting of emissions.
+This assumption contrasts with research on how human activities have seriously

-3.2.2.2 Wood harvesting
+471 increased fire risk and spread in the tropics (Uhl and Kauffman, 1990; Laurance and Williamson, 2001; Roman-Cuesta et al., 2003; Hooijer et al., 2010), and clearly expose how 472 most of the fires in the humid tropics would not occur in the absence of human influences 473 over the landscape (; Roman-Cuesta et al., 2003).
+3. Assuming carbon neutrality and full 474 biomass recovery after fire in standing forests.
+This is a generous assumption that contrasts 475 with numerous studies on tropical forest die-back following fire events in non-fire adapted 476 477 humid tropical forests (Cochrane et al., 1999; Barlow et al., 2008; Roman-Cuesta et al., 2011; Brando et al., 2012; Oliveras et al., 2013; Balch et al., 2015).
+All these phenomena casts 478 doubts on the robustness of these assumptions and call for a much more comprehensive 479 inclusion of fire emissions into forest degradation budgets.
+480

-There is not a unique way to estimate wood harvesting emissions as exposed in the guidelines for harvested wood products of the IPCC (IPCC 2006).
-Assumptions regarding the final use of the wood products, decay times, substitution effects, international destination of the products and time needed for forests to recover their lost wood, can fully change the emission budgets.
-In out study, wood harvesting emissions were 1.2 (0.7-1.6), 2.0, 1.7 PgCO2.yr-1 for the Hotspots, FAOSTAT and Baccini data, respectively (Tables 3, Table S1 in the
+482 3.2.4 Wood harvesting

-Supplement).
-Harvested wood products derive from FAO's country reports (i.e. FAOSTAT forest products).
-All datasets included fuel wood and industrial roundwood (Tables 3, Table S1).
-EDGAR excluded fuelwood from the AFOLU budget and placed it instead into the energy budget (EDGAR, 2012), which explains its absence in Figure 2.
-Wood harvesting emissions were larger in FAOSTAT than in the Hotspot data (Figure 2) partly due to the inclusion of some extra categories of fuels (i.e. charcoal and residues) that were not included in the Hotspot database (Table 3, Table S1 in the Supplement).
-Charcoal represents 26% of the total wood-harvesting emissions in FAOSTAT.
-Differences on wood harvesting affected more Asia and CS America (where the Hotspot data were half of FAOSTAT's), whilst Africa presented almost identical values (Figure 3), reasons for these continental differences are unclear.
-Baccini's high emissions on wood harvesting could partly relate to their inclusion of extra biomass due to felling damages (i.e. 20-67% of the AGB is damaged, and 20% is left dead in BGB) (Houghton, 1999).
+There is not a unique way to estimate wood harvesting emissions as exposed in the guidelines 483 for harvested wood products of the IPCC (IPCC 2006).
+Assumptions regarding the final use 484 of the wood products, decay times, substitution effects, international destination of the 485 products and time needed for forests to recover their lost wood, can fully change the emission 486 budgets.
+In out study, wood harvesting emissions were 1.2 (0.7-1.6), 2.0, 1.7 PgCO2.yr-1 for 487 the Hotspots, FAOSTAT and Baccini data, respectively (Tables 3, Table S1 in SI).
+Harvested 488 wood products derive from FAO's country reports (e.g. FAOSTAT forest products).
+All 489 490 datasets included fuel wood and industrial roundwood (Tables 3, Table S1), EDGAR 491 excluded fuelwood from the AFOLU budget and placed it instead into the energy budget (EDGAR, 2012), which explains its absence in Figure 2.
+Wood harvesting emissions were 492 larger in FAOSTAT than in the Hotspot data (Figure 2) partly due to the inclusion of some 493 extra categories of fuels (e.g. charcoal and residues) that were not included in the Hotspot 494 database (Table 3, Table S1 in SI).
+Charcoal represents 26% of the total wood-harvesting 495 emissions in FAOSTAT.
+Differences on wood harvesting affected more Asia and CS America (where our Hotspot data were half of FAOSTAT's), whilst Africa presented almost identical values (Figure 3), reasons for these continental differences are unclear.
+Baccini's high emissions on wood harvesting could partly relate to their inclusion of extra biomass due to felling damages (e.g. 20-67% of the AGB is damaged, and 20% is left dead in BGB) (Houghton, 1999).

-3.2.3 Livestock
+503 3.2.5 Livestock